 If a fall does occur: Don’t try to move your child; call 911 immediately.

 “Sadly, we often think of spring as ‘falling season’ because the weather gets warmer, and people begin to open their windows.
 Children are curious by nature and can easily and quickly fall through an open window,” said Ben Hoffman, M.D., medical director of our Tom Sargent Safety Center.
 “Unfortunately, falls are the leading cause of injury hospitalization for children in the U.S. Parents and care providers should consider this and take necessary precautions to prevent potential falls.
-Using window stops and guards are an easy, cheap and very effective way to decrease the risk of serious injury.”
+Using window stops and guards is an easy, cheap and very effective way to decrease the risk of serious injury.”